 HIV testing is available to all inmates who request a test to be done.
 Inmates may request HIV testing by submitting an electronic cop out/correspondence to Health Services or by signing up for sick call.
+MMR immunization (Measles Mumps and Rubella) is available to inmates upon request.
+Inmates may also request this immunization by submitting an electronic cop out/correspondence to Health Services or by signing up for sick call.
+Your provider will review your record and medical history will be reviewed upon request.

 However, HIV tests are required in certain circumstances as follows:

-• After examination by clinical staff, who have ordered testing based on their medical judgment due to certain related medical conditions.

-- Those inmates selected as part of the Bureau's annual random HIV sampling survey are required to have the HIV test. - Following an exposure incident.
-Exposure means specific eye, mouth, or other mucus membrane, non-intact skin or contact with blood or other body fluids.
-You will be placed on callout to review and discuss any significantly abnormal test results.
+- After examination by clinical staff, who have ordered testing based on their medical judgment due to certain related medical conditions. - Those inmates selected as part of the Bureau's annual random HIV sampling survey are required to have the HIV test. - Following an exposure incident.
+Exposure means specific eye, mouth, or other mucus membrane, nonintact skin or contact with blood or other body fluids.
+You will be placed on call-out to review and discuss any significantly abnormal test results.